 Displays data for all URLs that match the provided regular expression.

-Enter a URL from your site and click View heatmap.
+Enter the URL and click View heatmap.

 Why am I not seeing a heatmap for the URL that I enter?

-If the screenshot for your heatmap isn't showing as expected, try refreshing or taking a new screenshot.
+If the screenshot for your heatmap isn't showing as expected, try refreshing or taking a new screenshot

 Heatmap screenshots are created from the latest Recording matching the date filter range you've applied.
 If the screenshot you're seeing isn't as expected, see our How to Update a Heatmap Screenshot article for the steps on refreshing or taking a new screenshot.

 Apply any session filters to refine your heat data.

 You can view recordings that match the URL and applied filters by clicking the View recordings button.
 You can also download a JPG of the heatmap or CSV of the raw click data.

 Change the heatmap type or apply an overlay.

 Use the filters in the side panel to change the Heatmap type or add an overlay for extra context.
 You can also change the device type by clicking on the icons in the bottom left corner of the screenshot.